Updated: 5 days ago

 I reread Rapunzel the other day after many years and wondered why I ever liked this fairy-tale.
-I found myself screaming at the pages: “Cut off your hair and use it as a rope.
-Don’t wait for Prince Charming!”
+I found myself screaming at the pages: “Rapunzel, Rapunzel, cut off your hair!
+Use it as a rope and escape from there!”
 Why didn’t I have this reaction when I was a child, I wondered.
 I must have sensed, even at a young age, what a sacrilege it would be to cut off one’s own long hair.

 A woman’s hair holds great significance in many religions and cultures around the world.
 The bible, for instance, says “if woman has long hair, it is her glory.”
 In many cultures it is disgraceful, shameful, and ugly for a woman to have her hair cut off or her head shaved, even today.

 Long golden hair especially, has long been associated with female beauty, going all the way back to Aphrodite, the Greek goddess of love and beauty.
 In the middle ages, long, blond hair was idealised as the paragon of female beauty in European culture.